FrancescoSarandrea/Learning_Docker/README.md

 - Dockerfile: the file used to build the image.

 ## Files in GWs
-- Dockerfile: the image installs GWpy and makes it possible to use it in the test
+- Dockerfile: the image installs GWpy, Jupyter and Pandas, whiah are all needed to run the jupyter notebook
+- WaveFormEncoder.ipynb: jupyter notebook with the Pix2Pix neural net
 - GW_test.py: a few lines of code which use GWpy libraries as a proof of concept

 ## How to create and run the app